herbertyeung/Algorithms/test.md

-# How to use CaseView APIs in the CEF dialog
+# CaseView Scripting API in the CEF dialog

 The CEF dialog has been improved and supports most CaseView APIs and objects in WP2018 Update 1.
 You can use CaseView's APIs in HTML and JavaScript on the CEF Dialog.